 A couple of days ago during a visit to San Francisco’s The Fairmont Hotel I finally got to meet Thomas Wolfe, Chief concierge of the hotel.
-Elegantly dressed in a suit and a bow tie he graciously answered all my inquisitive questions about the hotel’s rich history, Alfred Hitchcock and Ella Fitzgerald.
-We got talking about 1920s and Art Deco.
-Turns out there is a famous Art Deco room in the hotel that I had not seen.
+Elegantly dressed in a suit and a bow tie he graciously answered all my inquisitive questions about the hotel’s rich history and famous guests like, Alfred Hitchcock and Ella Fitzgerald, who stayed at the hotel.
+We got talking about 1920s and Art Deco and it turns out there is a famous Art Deco room in the hotel that I had not seen.
 He gently suggested I may want to take a peek at the room before I left the hotel.

 For those who don’t know – The Fairmont Hotel is located on Nob Hill, a tony neighborhood in San Francisco.
 You can’t help but notice the imposing facade of the historic hotel that opened its door for business in 1907.
 Over the years, I have picked up little tidbits about the hotel and its rich history.
 And every time I discover a new piece of information about the hotel.
 For example, Nabob Hill is where the rich nabobs (or nawabs to be precise) of 19th lived in their lavishly appointed mansions.